Policlinico of Milan: History

-In 1456 the Duke of Milan, Francesco Sforza, founded the Magna Domus Hospitalis (Ca' Granda), a hospital dedicated to Annunciata (a municipality of the province of Brescia, Northern Italy).
-He did so primarily to gain the affection of its people, who were followers Milan's Visconti family, even though the Duke was married to Bianca Maria Visconti at the time.
+In 1456 the Duke of Milan, Francesco I Sforza, founded the Magna Domus Hospitalis (Ca' Granda), a hospital dedicated to Annunciata (a municipality of the province of Brescia, Northern Italy).
+He did so primarily to gain the affection of its people, who were followers of Milan's Visconti family, even though the Duke was married to Bianca Maria Visconti at the time.

 Entering Milan victorious on 25 March 1450 (the day of Annunciation), the Duke decided to dedicate a charitable institution to Annunciata.
 It was then that the new foundation became the Spedale della Nunciata.
 Designed by the renowned architect Filarete and built by the engineer Guiniforte Solari (responsible for the courtyard of the Certosa di Pavia, a monastery complex in Lombardy, Northern Italy), the hospital formed part of the completion of the reform of hospitals started by the Archbishop Rampini in the years of the Golden Ambrosian Republic.

 The cloisters' completion and ornamentation were carried out by Giovanni Antonio Amadeo, Solari's son-in-law and pupil.
 Although the hospital was founded for the poor, it was from the outset a hospital where people with some hope of recovery were treated.
 Chronic diseases were treated in hospitals outside the city.
 For this reason the Ospedale Maggiore has always been the centre of health information in the city.

 At the beginning of the 20th century, it was decided that the hospital would be moved to a location beyond the canal (where work had already been started on its expansion).
-This move coincided with the founding of the state University, which took over the old buildings of the Ca' Granda, where it remains today.
+This move coincided with the founding of the state university, which took over the old buildings of the Ca' Granda, where it remains today.
 The Ospedale Maggiore moved to a vast area between the streets of Francesco Sforza (the site of the canal), Porta Romana, Lamarmora and Commenda.